 With loyalty programs, the more a customer buys or engages with your brand, the more rewards they can earn.
 This encourages them to continue buying from your business over your competitors.

 To offer loyalty points to your consumer base, you may want to create a tiered loyalty system.
-This will allow buyers to progress through the rankings, earning better benefits and perks as they earn more points.
+Basically, this will allow buyers to progress through the rankings, earning better benefits and perks as they earn more points.